adr-sk/atom_one/README.md

 ### Rule 8.
 Air-drops and forks

-Every Cosmonault allows any Cosmonaut to create full or partial airdrops of new tokens to any chain using the distribution of any token on the Cosmos Hub.
+Every Cosmonaut allows any Cosmonaut to create full or partial airdrops of new tokens to any chain using the distribution of any token on the Cosmos Hub.

-Every Citizen allows any Cosmonaut to modify their pro-rata of their airdrop portion by partial or full slashing based on their cryptographic voting activity according to well defined principles.
+Every Citizen allows any Cosmonaut to modify their pro-rata of their airdrop portion by partial or full slashing based on their cryptographic voting activity according to well-defined principles.

 ### Rule 9.
 The Interchain Security (ICS) System